-Corporate Governance is about transparency, accountability and reliability of any organisation.
+Governance is about transparency.
+Corporate accountability and reliability of any organisation.
 It is about how an organisation is managed through its business structure, culture and policies to enhance shareholders' value and protect the interests of other stakeholders.
 Key elements in corporate governance are timely and adequate disclosure, establishment of internal controls and high standards of accounting fidelity, product and service quality.

-Cholamandalam Financial Holdings Limited ('CFHL') being a part of Murugappa Group, has always believed in and practiced various elements of corporate governance.
+The Company being a part of Murugappa Group, has always believed in and practised various elements of corporate governance.
 It operates on well-defined policies and procedures to maintain highest standards of governance and is committed to uphold the core values of Murugappa Group viz., integrity, passion, responsibility, quality and respect.
 The Company firmly believes that good corporate governance practices help to enhance its performance and will continue to focus its efforts in maintaining high governance standards.

 The Board provides strategic guidance on the affairs of the Company.
-CFHL's Board comprises of eminent professionals from diverse areas viz., banking, finance, manufacturing, technology and general management.
-CFHL's independent directors possess several years of experience in financial services industry.
+The Company's Board comprises of eminent professionals from diverse areas viz., banking, finance, manufacturing and general management.
+The Company's independent directors possess several years of experience in financial services industry.
 They provide independent judgment, external perspective and objectivity on the issues which are placed before them.